+256 741947400 info@vibrantholidaysafaris.com

 Tracking gorillas involves moving long distances searching for the gorilla families.
 It often involves climbing steep terrain and mud-filled trails.
 You need to be reasonably fit and in good shape for the best experience.
 Elderly travelers will be assigned the nearest gorilla families.
 The elderly can hire the services of a porter to help carry them up to the group if they wish.

 Keep the park clean and free of rubbish that could cause disease to the gorillas.
-Tourists are required not to drop handkerchiefs, used tissues or canisters.
+Tourists should not drop handkerchiefs, used tissues or canisters.
 The primates may also swallow the items which could cause complications.
 In case you wish to go to the toilet, let the guide know at once.
 They will dig a hole for you that you should cover after to avoid spreading disease to the gorillas.

 Do not clear vegetation in order to have a better view of the gorillas.
 This could scare the primates.
 Let the rangers do any clearing if necessary and possible.
 Do not eat, drink or smoke in the presence of mountain gorillas.
 They may approach you out of curiosity and maybe grab a bite.
 Leftover food may contain viruses that would affect the gorillas.
-The Dos and Donts of Gorilla Trekking In Rwanda
+The Dos and Don’ts of Gorilla Trekking In Rwanda.

 The Rangers will let you know when it is safe to start taking photos.
 While taking photos of mountain gorillas, keep calm and limit your movements.
 Do not use your flash to avoid irritating the gorillas to the point of charging at you.